-Rangá's pine-clad Restaurant serves up breakfast, lunch and dinner; room service and bar snacks are also available.
-Breakfast is lavish - a huge spread with meats, cheeses, pickled fish, eggs, make-your-own waffles, cereal, toast and the ubiquitous bottle of cod liver oil if you want to take part in that particular Icelandic breakfast tradition.
+Rangá's pine-clad restaurant serves up breakfast, lunch and dinner; room service and bar snacks are also available.
+Breakfast is lavish - a huge spread with meats, cheeses, pickled fish, eggs, homemade cakes, bucks fizz, and the ubiquitous bottle of cod liver oil if you want to take part in that particular Icelandic breakfast tradition.

-Upstairs, the bar has dark leather armchairs and sofas and nooks and crannies to make your own.
+Upstairs, the bar has dark leather armchairs, sofas and nooks and crannies to make your own.
+The wine list is excellent, and the staff are happy to let you try first if you're not sure what to choose.
 Rangá’s remote location means you're likely to eat here for most meals; the restaurant also serves light lunches, and can make up picnics on request.